-Ekiben brings together two of the things Japan is most famous for – incredible food and outstanding trains.
+Ekiben, or Eki bento, brings together two of the things Japan is most famous for – incredible food and outstanding trains.
 A big part of any visit to Japan is sampling the amazing local cuisine and it’s also common knowledge that the best way to get around is using the country’s excellent domestic rail network, but did you know there’s a way you can do both at the same time?
 Unlike most other countries where the food on trains is almost always bad, the special meals on sale at Japanese train stations are so good they’ve become a delicacy in themselves.
 But what is ekiben and where did it come from, what different types are available, how much does it cost, and where can you buy it?
 We’ll tell you everything you need to know about this delicious Japanese boxed meal and why it’s the perfect complement to your JR Pass while travelling around Japan.

 What is Ekiben?